 The Historical District is deceptive.

-Walking narrow streets and sidewalks, you meet massive walls and sturdy doors, wrought iron, steel gates.
+Walking narrow streets and sidewalks, you meet massive walls and sturdy doors, wrought iron,sturdy secure steel gates.

-When you peek through cracked doors, or open windows, you see glimpses of cozy interiors, plants, fountains, bicycles on tile floors, rocking chairs, big screen televisions.
-Drafts of cool air funneled through the house hit you in the face.
+When you peek through cracked doors, or open windows, you are surprised with glimpses of cozy interiors, plants, fountains, bicycles on tile floors, rocking chairs, big screen televisions.
+Drafts of cool air, funneled through the house, hit you in the face.

 These old original homes are built with thick adobe walls which cuts noise, keeps temperatures constant, and keeps occupants safe.
 By opening windows and doors you get ventilation.
 There are multiple porches and open spaces for dining and entertaining.

-If I lived in one of these old homes, I would spend some of my time on the upstairs porch, rocking in a chair, sipping coffee, practicing jazz licks,putting words on paper, surfing the net, calling friends and family, wondering about wandering.
+If I lived in one of these old homes, I would spend much of my time on the upstairs porch, rocking in a chair, sipping coffee, listening to the neighborhood.

 The rest of the day my shoes would be in the streets following the pied piper.